About Viola’s House

 Thana Simmons was led to found Viola’s House through her own experiences.
+Viola’s House was a vision in Simmon’s heart since she was a young mother.
 She experienced pregnancy at the age of 17.
-She had a huge village of support which allowed her to raise her children while finishing her degree and gaining a career.
+With a village of support, she raised her children while finishing her degree and gaining a career.
 She wanted to provide that same village of support to teen mothers in the South Dallas community.
 She progressively learned that housing was a major need for this demographic, so she opened a residential program as well to provide housing services to teen mothers who are at risk for homelessness.
-Viola’s House was a vision in Simmon’s heart since she was a young mother.
-She began by mentoring teen mothers in Irving ISD and Plano ISD.
-She mentored teen mothers in schools for years while volunteering at Interfaith Housing Coalition.
-In 2015, Viola’s House opened with two-bedroom apartment and they quickly grew to three apartments.
-Since then, they have grown into a renovated facility and plan to start renovating an overflow facility that was given to them in 2022 for mothers who have older walking babies.